Walter Shillington is an avid collector of mechanical watches. His reviews focus on inexpensive but often intriguing

-This watch is available new at both eBay and Amazon. eBay also carries a lightly used version.
+This watch is available new on both eBay and Amazon. eBay also carries a lightly used version.
 I believe most of these lightly used watches are actually new watches that have been stored too long in a warehouse.
 On this particular timepiece, however, I could detect a faint scratch along the edge of the watchband.
 A link had been removed and later replaced.

 Both the G-JzakkoSSBD and the G-JaakkoSSBD model appear to be identical.
 A used watch is priced at $24.95.
 If you would prefer a brand new model with a full warranty, the purchase price rises to $66.00.
 For those unfortunate folks—and that includes me—who live outside of Europe, a nineteen-dollar shipping fee applies.

 The Aatos arrived on schedule.
-It came well packed with box and a card certifying that the diamonds decorating the face were genuine.
+It came well packed with a box and a card certifying that the diamonds decorating the face were genuine.

 At 174 grams (6.15 ounces), this automatic is not lightweight.
 It measures 45.5 mm across and is 16.5 mm thick.
 The strap measures 22 mm in width.

 The case is composed of glossy stainless steel.
 Two knurled pushbuttons, separated by the crown, protrude from the right edge.
 Another pushbutton and identically designed knob project from the left.

 The dial is black.
 Silver-colored roman numerals denote the nine, twelve, and three o’clock positions.
 Eight tiny diamonds are placed strategically around the dial.
 The hands, which are coated with effective luminous paint, are easily detected against the black backdrop.

-Two windows at the top allow a view of the day of month.
-A pair of subdials indicate the day of week and month.
+Two windows at the top allow a view of the day of the month.
+A pair of subdials indicate the day of the week and month.
 These can be adjusted by their associated pushbuttons.

 The numbers thirteen through twenty-four are printed along the outer rim of the dial, allowing the user to convert from twelve to twenty-four-hour time.